 Blood Drives: Since 1997, the Rotary Club of Vineland has sponsored multiple blood drives each year, collecting more than 2,000 donations.
 Club members and their friends, family and co-workers are invited to donate.
 The drives are also open to the public and continue to grow in popularity.

-Wreaths of Remembrance: Initiated by the Vineland Rotary Club, this annual event honoring our veterans is held at two locations: the Memorial Veterans Home Cemetery and the Cumberland County Veterans Cemetery.
+Wreaths of Remembrance: Initiated by the Vineland Rotary Club, this annual event honoring our veterans is held at the Cumberland County Veterans Cemetery.
 Rotarians, veterans, armed forces members, family members and Interact Club students honor our deceased veterans by laying wreaths on more than 1,100 graves, following by the recital of a prayer.
 Ceremonies are held at each cemetery where seven large wreaths are displayed recognizing six branches of the Armed Services and MIA’s.
 Although a solemn occasion, the participants are very touched and gratified by being part of this ceremony.